🇬🇧

 Where It Gets Harder

-The UK's #1 ranking is genuinely earned in its cities, but the gap between urban and rural England — and between England and parts of rural Scotland and Wales — is real enough to matter if you're travelling beyond the major centres.
+The UK's number one ranking is earned in its cities.
+The gap between urban and rural, and between England and parts of rural Scotland and Wales, is real and matters when you travel beyond the major centres.

 🏘️

-Rural England, Wales, and Scotland Outside major cities and tourist towns, dedicated vegan options thin out rapidly.
-Village pubs and local cafés may offer chips, a side salad, or bread as the only safe choices.
+Outside major cities and tourist towns, dedicated vegan options thin out rapidly.
+Village pubs and local cafes may offer chips, a side salad, or a bread roll as the only safe choices.
 A supermarket self-catering strategy becomes essential in remote areas.
+In the Scottish Highlands and rural Wales, the nearest large supermarket may be 20 or more miles away.

 🛏️

-B&Bs and traditional guesthouses Traditional full English breakfast is centred entirely on eggs, bacon, butter, and dairy.
-Smaller properties can often accommodate with advance notice, but it is never guaranteed.
-Always contact the property before booking and confirm in writing — don't leave it to morning.
+A traditional full English or Scottish breakfast is built around eggs, bacon, butter, and dairy.
+Smaller properties can often accommodate with advance notice but it is never guaranteed.
+Always contact the property before booking and confirm in writing that a vegan breakfast is available.
+Raising it on arrival at the breakfast table is too late.

 🍮